-Electrostatic discharge can electronic affect components.
-Take precautions during furnace installation and servicing to protect the furnace electronic control.
+Electrostatic discharge affect can electronic during components.
+Take precautions furnace installation and servicing to protect the furnace electronic control.
 Precautions will prevent electrostatic discharges from personnel and hand tools which are held during the procedure.
 These precautions will help to avoid exposing the control to electrostatic discharge by putting the furnace, the control, and the person at the same electrostatic potential.